galeginkikh/blog/content/authors/admin/_index.md

     url: https://eng.rudn.ru/

 # Short bio (displayed in user profile at end of posts)
-bio: I am interested in leader activities, develop leadership qualities, and also do programming
+bio: She is interested in leader activities, develop leadership qualities, and also do programming

 # Interests to show in About widget
 interests: